utsaslab/leveldbjni/readme.md

     chmod a+x setup.sh
     ./setup.sh
     export LEVELDB_HOME=`cd pebblesdb; pwd`
-    autoreconf -i leveldbjni/src/main/native-package
+    export platform="linux64"
     mvn clean install -P download -P ${platform}

-Replace ${platform} with one of the following platform identifiers (depending on the platform you are building on):
+Here, ${platform} can be one of the following platform identifiers (depending on the platform you are building on):

 * osx
 * linux32